Anabella1109/Pig-Dice/README.md

 When Hold is pressed, the accumulated points are added to the player's final Score.

 The other player then takes the die over.

+## Specifications
+The web application will request the names of two users.

+The two players will proceed to roll the dice, by generating a random number from 1 to 6.

+If the output is not a 1, a player will continue to accumulate points and can hold in his discretion to add up to his/her final tally.

+An output of one results in a zero of accumulated points.

 ### The first player to get 100 is the Winner!